Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 - _Can results found from the model be trusted?_
 ---

-I was quite suprised by the results of this project.
-Particuarly, I was expecting to see an improvement in the predictive performance of the algorithms once SMOTE had been applied to the dataset to decrease the affect of the imbalanced in classes.

-### Justification

 RF - Random Forest Classifier
 KN - K Neighbors Classifer
 RF_res - Random Forest Classifier with Smote enhanced Dataset